 English is popular in Taiwan due to its widespread use in international business.
 Residents of Taiwan's larger urban areas commonly speak it.
 Some parents opt to send their children to competitive edge unless English competency improves, Taiwan is striving to improve its English-language programs.
-In 2018, the Premier of Taiwan's Executive Yuan (see p.
-5 of Political and Social Relations) announced a plan to name English alongside Mandarin Chinese as Taiwan's official languages, though it remains unclear if this plan will actually be implemented.
+In 2018, the Premier of Taiwan's Executive Yuan (see Political and Social Relations) announced a plan to name English alongside Mandarin Chinese as Taiwan's official languages, though it remains unclear if this plan will actually be implemented.

-English preschools their to beain language education as early as possible. though most Taiwanese children beain learning English in school during the first grade (see p.
-4 of Learning and Knowledge).
-Amid fears that Taiwan will lose its
+English preschools their to beain language education as early as possible, though most Taiwanese children beain learning English in school during the first grade (see Learning and Knowledge).
+Amid fears that Taiwan will lose ite